cb-geo/mpm-doc/user/run/hpc/tacc-stampede2.md

 ```

-## Compile on LS5
+## Compile on Stampede

-Please use the intel compiler on LS5.
+Please use the intel compiler on Stampede.
 To build the Make file, the procedure is similar to running the mpm on a local machine where the user also creates a build directory.
 However, the cmake command used is:

 ```shell
 export CC=icc